 We rely on our relationships with financial institutions, including Issuing Banks and Card Networks, that provide certain services that are an important part of our product offering.
 We have in the past and may in the future have disagreements with these financial institutions.
 If we are unable to maintain the quality of these relationships or fail to comply with our contractual requirements with these financial institutions, our business would be adversely affected.
 We partner with Issuing Banks, who issue payment cards to our Customers and settle payment transactions on such cards.
 A significant portion of our payment transactions are settled through one Issuing Bank, Sutton Bank.
-For the three months ended June 30, 2022 and 2021, 83% and 92%, respectively, of TPV was settled through Sutton Bank.
-If Sutton Bank.
-For the six months ended June 30, 2022 and 2021, 84% and 93%, respectively, of TPV was settled through Sutton Bank.
-If Sutton Bank were to terminate our agreement or were unable or unwilling to settle our transactions, or if we unilaterally terminated our agreement with Sutton Bank, we would be required to switch some or all of our processing volume to one or more of the other Issuing Banks we contract with and we may incur termination fees and costs associated with increased or new operating expenses.
-Switching a significant portion or all of our processing volume from Sutton Bank to another Issuing Bank, including contracting with additional Issuing Banks, would take time and could result in additional costs, including increased operating expenses.
+For the three months ended September 30, 2022 and 2021, 81% and 89%, respectively, of TPV was settled through Sutton Bank.
+If Sutton Bank were to terminate our agreement or were unable or unwilling to settle our transactions, or if we unilaterally terminated our agreement with Sutton Bank, we would be required to switch some or all of our processing volume to one or more of the other Issuing Banks, would take time and could result in additional costs, including increased operating expenses.
 We could also lose Customers if we do not have another Issuing Bank who is willing to support such Customers.
-Although we work with multiple Issuing Banks in part, to provide options to Customers for their card issuing needs, diversifying our contractual relationships and operations with Issuing Banks increases the complexity of our operations and may also lead to increased costs.
+Although we work with multiple Issuing Banks, in part, to provide options to Customers for their card issuing Banks, increases the complexity of our operations and operations with Issuing Banks increases the complexity of our operations and may also lead to increased costs.